Sean Connery as James Bond, British government agent and legendary super spy

 So let’s talk about Bond’s Beretta!
 The M1934 would have been a far better choice for the literary bond than the 418.
 For its size and the time in which the books were written, eight rounds of .380 ACP well-concealed in a shoulder holster was nothing to sneeze at and was certainly more powerful than the eight rounds of .25 ACP in the 418.

 The M1934 was developed in, naturally, 1934 by the Italians.
 It was quickly adopted into service as the military’s standard sidearm and saw much use by officers during World War II.
 Over one million copies were made until production ended in 1991.
 A .32-caliber version, the M1935, was developed in… Oh, I’ll let you guess what year.

 How to Get the Look

-- Single-breasted dinner jacket with satin-faced shawl lapels, 1 silk-covered button, 4 silk-covered cuff buttons, silk cuff gauntlets, a jetted breast pocket, flapped hip pockets, and double rear vents
+- Single-breasted dinner jacket with satin-faced shawl collar, single silk-covered button, welted breast pocket, flapped hip pockets, 4 silk-covered cuff buttons with turnback/gauntlet cuffs, and double vents

-- White Lanvin dress shirt with spread collar, pleated front, front placket with mother-of-pearl buttons, and double/French cuffs
+- White cotton dress shirt with spread collar, pleated front, front placket with mother-of-pearl buttons, and double/French cuffs

 - Black satin narrow bow tie with diamond-pointed ends